Freddie Lewis: Early years

 A 10th-round draft pick of the Cincinnati Royals in 1966, he earned a spot as Oscar Robertson's backup, averaging 4.7 points and 1.3 assists per game.
-"Oscar taught me a lot," Lewis is quoted on remembertheaba.com about the legend from Indianapolis. "(He) taught me how to be cool, how to handle situations instead of running all over the court helter-skelter."
+Lewis credited Robertson for his influence on and off the court, stating "[He] taught me how to be cool, how to handle situations instead of running all over the court helter-skelter."

 Lewis was selected by San Diego in the 1967 NBA expansion draft but instead signed with the Indiana Pacers of the ABA.

 Chasing the dynasty

 In 1972, Lewis scored 23 points, collected 12 rebounds and dished out 6 assists for the Pacers in Game 7 vs. the Utah Stars in the semifinals, hitting two free throws with 24 seconds left for the winning points.
 Lewis also led a comeback from a 20-point deficit in Game 5 vs. the New York Nets in the Finals, hitting the game-winning free throws with 17 seconds left in the contest.

-Lewis was an essential piece of the Indiana Pacers dynasty.
-A versatile guard that could make big plays in the clutch.
-He averaged 16.1 points per game, 4 assist and 3.9 rebounds in seven seasons with the Pacers.
+Lewis averaged 16.1 points per game, 4 assist and 3.9 rebounds in seven seasons with the Pacers.
 He was a three time ABA champion and the 1972 Playoffs MVP.

 Lewis also added three ABA All-Star appearances and the 1975 All-Star Game MVP award to his resume.